sourabhmadur/sourabhmadur.github.io/app/data/about.md

-My name is Sourabh and I am graduate student at Columbia University in New York city.
+Hi!
+I'm Sourabh and i'm a software engineer by profession..
 <br />
 <br />
-I pursued my undergraduate degree at IIT Bombay in Mumbai, India.
-During my time there, I worked on a number of interesting projects in academia, specifically in Theoretical and Computational Physics and also in Computational Neuroscience.
-I moved to US in 2018 for Grad school at Columbia where I've been learning different aspects of Software Engineering and Machine Learning.
+My deep inquisitiveness with nature(and my undergrad degree in applied phyisics) led me to work on interesting projects in Theoretical Physics and Computational Neuroscience.
+I moved to US in 2018 for Grad school at Columbia where I've worked on projects at the intersection of Software Engineering, Data Science and Machine Learning.
+Many skills were acquired here, both technical and life skills; the most important of them being thinking in terms of abstractions, which was in stark contrast to the first principles based thinking that I was used to during my undergrad education in physics.
 <br />
 <br />
-I've spent my time this summer interning at a Fintech startup in midtown called Canoe Intelligence, where I developed algorithms for automatic data extraction from alternative investment documents.
-Specifically, I worked on implementing state of the art machine learning algorithms to extract data from Hedge Fund, Private Equity and Venture Capital documents.
-While here, I also got experience working as a full stack developer from Vue.js to PHP to MySql.
+I spent the summer of 2019 interning at a Fintech startup in midtown, NY called Canoe Intelligence, where I developed algorithms for automatic data extraction from alternative investment documents.
+Specifically, I worked on implementing machine learning algorithms to extract data from Hedge Fund, Private Equity and Venture Capital documents.
 <br />
 <br />

-When I'm not building things, I spend my time playing basketball and dancing to Dembow and Salsa.
-Also, I like reading history and spend way too much time watching civil war and world war documentaries.
+After graduating from Columbia, I joined Oracle as a software engineer and am working as backend developer for OCI.

+With the little time that i have between work and projects, I spend my time playing basketball and reading books.